GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         aratio = 2 # If set to -999 the user-provided trt string will be used to assign a trt-dependent aratio trt = -999 # Either -999 to use provided aratio OR specify a trt string to assign a trt-dependent proxy

-        [rup_xml] # NOTE: Adding this key means an OQ rup is used instead of the info in "source_properties" fname = "rup.xml" # Can be an XML or CSV format OQ rupture.
+        [rup_file] # NOTE: Adding this key means an OQ rup is used instead of the info in "source_properties" fname = "rup.xml" # Can be an XML or CSV format OQ rupture.

         [euclidean_analysis] # Mags/depths for Sammons maps, matrix plots and clustering (can omit if unneeded)